greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 ## <a id="topic_ibc_nl2_jr"></a>Encrypting Client/Server Connections

-Greenplum Database has native support for SSL connections between the client and the master server.
+Greenplum Database has native support for SSL connections between the client and the coordinator server.
 SSL connections prevent third parties from snooping on the packets, and also prevent man-in-the-middle attacks.
 SSL should be used whenever the client connection goes through an insecure link, and must be used whenever client certificate authentication is used.

 **Note:** For information about encrypting data between the `gpfdist` server and Greenplum Database segment hosts, see [Encrypting gpfdist Connections](Encryption.html).

-To enable SSL requires that OpenSSL be installed on both the client and the master server systems.
-Greenplum can be started with SSL enabled by setting the server configuration parameter `ssl=on` in the master `postgresql.conf`.
-When starting in SSL mode, the server will look for the files `server.key` \(server private key\) and `server.crt` \(server certificate\) in the master data directory.
+To enable SSL requires that OpenSSL be installed on both the client and the coordinator server systems.
+Greenplum can be started with SSL enabled by setting the server configuration parameter `ssl=on` in the coordinator `postgresql.conf`.
+When starting in SSL mode, the server will look for the files `server.key` \(server private key\) and `server.crt` \(server certificate\) in the coordinator data directory.
 These files must be set up correctly before an SSL-enabled Greenplum system can start.

 **Important:** Do not protect the private key with a passphrase.
 The server does not prompt for a passphrase for the private key, and the database startup fails with an error if one is required.